marksherriff/cs4730-f24-website/syllabus.md

 ### Assessment Notes
 {: .no_toc }

+__Mini-Game Quests:__
+* We will be using two different game framework/engines this semester - PICO-8 and Unity.
+* Students will create two _small_ games individually with each toolset.
+* It is allowed to create the same game twice, once with each toolset, if desired.

 __Mini-Boss Battle and Final Boss Battle:__
 * There are two tests in the course - the Mini-Boss Battle (Midterm) and the Final Boss Battle (Final Exam).
 * The dates for these are set on the course calendar.
 Students that cannot make either of these dates _must_ inform the instructor at least 72 hours in advance.